 I have received a PhD in Physics from the Technical University Berlin.
 Currently, I work as a postdoctoral researcher at Leibniz Institute for Analytical Sciences – ISAS e.V.
 Berlin in the field of nanotechnology and spectroscopy.
 From an early age, I have challenged gender stereotypes and, by entering the field of physics, I realized that gender biases exist everywhere, even in science.

 I joined the I, Scientist team because I find the creation of support networks imperative and want to promote the public discussion on equality beyond gender, sexuality, class, and race.

-I am a chemistry PhD candidate at School of Analytical Sciences Adlershof – SALSA, Berlin.
-My research topic is on thin organic films for application in electronics and (bio)sensors and it is a collaborative project between Leibniz Institute for Analytical Sciences – ISAS Berlin, Humboldt University and HZB Institute for Photovoltaics.
+I am a chemistry PhD candidate at School of Analytical Sciences Adlershof – SALSA/Humboldt University Berlin.
+My research topic is on covalent functionalization of silicon with selected organic molecules for application in electronics and (bio)sensors.
 I hold an M.Sc. in Organic and Analytical Chemistry from the University of Zagreb, Croatia.

 I joined the I, Scientist team because I was looking for a way I could help empower women and actively contribute to the creation of an equal world.
 I want to be a facilitator of change and lead by example.
 I believe in the support and the positive encouragement of women, in the change of their perceptions about themselves and their abilities, in the alleviation of their doubts.
 After attending an inspirational I, Scientist 2017, I knew I found my way.
 My wish for the next conference is to be at least as successful as the first one.